 Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the 2015 consolidated financial statements of the University of South Alabama Foundation, which represents 87%, 101%, and 41%, respectively, of the 2015 assets, net assets, and revenues, gains and other support of the aggregate discretely presented component units.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the University of South Alabama Foundation, is based solely on the report of the other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-The financial statements of the University of South Alabama Foundation, the University of South Alabama Health Services Foundation, the USA Research and Technology Corporation, the Gulf Coast Regional Care Organization, and the Professional and General Liability Trust Funds were not audited in accordance with Government Auditing Standards.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the University of South Alabama Foundation, the University of South Alabama Health Services Foundation, the USA Research and Technology Corporation, the Gulf Coast Regional Care Organization, and the Professional and General Liability Trust Funds were not audited in accordance with Government Auditing Standards.